Berkanktk/CyberSecurity/README.md

 `-update` Update the plugin list
 `--list-plugins`  List all possible plugins to use
 `-output` Output fingerprinted information to a file
 ## Nmap
+Nmap is a utility for network discovery and security auditing.
 ### Syntax
 `nmap -switch1 -switch2 ipaddress`